 To receive e-mail notifications of funding round announcements, funding announcements, informational sessions and other program information, go to "Stay in Touch with CHFA".

 4% LIHTCs with Tax-Exempt Bond Financing

-All 4% LIHTC transactions are required to meet CHFA's Procedures, Policies, and Standards and Guidelines including, but not limited to, Section III.F of the QAP, CHFA’s Multifamily Design, Construction and Sustainability Standards and Construction Guidelines, and CHFA’s underwriting criteria.
+All 4% LIHTC transactions are required to meet CHFA's Procedures, Policies, and Standards and Guidelines including, but not limited to, the QAP, CHFA’s Multifamily Design, Construction and Sustainability Standards and Construction Guidelines, and CHFA’s underwriting criteria.
 Requests associated with other competitive resources through the Connecticut Department of Housing (DOH) will be evaluated by CHFA in conjunction with DOH’s competitive process.